serverless-nextjs/serverless-next.js/README.md

 ## Roadmap

-- Better integration with nextjs:
 - Serverless functions created at build time, so users don't have to manually specify them in the `serverless.yml`.
-  - Lambda cold starts.
+- Look into mitigating cold starts, maybe just add an example using another plugin which solves this.
+- More examples.

 ## Note